-Everybody recognizes the name “Attila the Hun,” but how much do we really know about his rise to infamy?
+Everyone recognizes the name “Attila the Hun,” but how much do we actually know about his rise to infamy?

-We may recognize Attila’s name, but we don’t necessarily know much about him, apart from the cliché that somebody’s politics are “to the right of Attila the Hun.”
-Attila could be brutal, but, that wouldn’t identify him as “right-wing.”
+Many may recognize Attila’s name, but we don’t necessarily know much about him, apart from the cliché that somebody’s politics are “to the right of Attila the Hun.”
+Attila could be brutal, but that wouldn’t identify him as “right-wing.”

 “The Tide of Emigration”

-In the large sweep of Gibbon’s narrative, this is the culmination of the chain reaction – of successive groups that moved westward.
-He describes them as very much like a natural phenomenon:
+In the large sweep of Edward Gibbon’s narrative, this is the culmination of the chain reaction, of successive groups that moved westward.
+He describes them much like a natural phenomenon:

 “In the tide of emigration which impetuously rolled from the confines of China to those of Germany, the most powerful and populous tribes – may commonly be found on the verge of the Roman provinces, where they acquired an eager appetite for the luxuries of civilized life.”

 This “tide of emigration” is a human equivalent to the terrible earthquake that devastated the Mediterranean region not long before.
-The earthquake happened in the year 365; the Huns entered the picture in 376.
+The earthquake happened in the year 365, and the Huns entered the picture in 376.

-Those earlier tribes – then – had developed an appetite for civilized luxury, which from Gibbon’s point of view was good – it de-barbarized them.
+Those earlier tribes had developed an appetite for civilized luxury, which from Gibbon’s point of view was good: It de-barbarized them.
 The more primitive Huns weren’t interested in that.

 The Introduction of Attila